When AI Knows Too Much: Personalisation That Builds Trust Vs Breaks It

 UXDX EMEA 2026

-• Design trust metrics that sit alongside conversion so you can see trust erosion before it hits revenue.
+• Put trust metrics alongside conversion so you can spot erosion before it hits revenue.

-• Align product, growth, legal and research on a common definition of “too far” when using user data.
+• Align product, growth, legal, marketing and research on who owns personalisation, and what “too far” actually means.

 Sam Bradley